jerryfromearth/ett-auto-spectate/ett-auto-spectate-nodejs/README.md

 ## Preparation

-Install Python 3 if you haven't. (https://nodejs.org/en/download/)
+Install nodejs if you haven't. (https://nodejs.org/en/download/)

 Download the latest release from https://github.com/jerryfromearth/ett-auto-spectate/releases/, extract/decompress the `ett-auto-spectate` folder to any place you want.

-Create a `username.txt` file in `ett-auto-spectate` and write your ETT username in it.
-Save it.

 Double click `prepare.bat` in `ett-auto-spectate` folder to install the dependencies locally.